 How can I access Optus’ 5G network?

 If you’d like to try out 5G on your smartphone, you’ll need a compatible device in order to access Optus’ 5G network.
 As 5G runs on specific frequencies, the majority of phones on the market just won’t cut it: only 5G-capable devices will work with the new mobile technology.

-Fortunately, Optus now stocks four high-end phones with 5G capability:
+Fortunately, Optus now stocks multiple high-end phones with 5G capability:

 Samsung Galaxy S10 5G

 Samsung’s 2019 Galaxy-range flagship phone features a 6.7-inch screen with the company’s new Infinity O display and OneUI interface, plus Android Pie and a 4,500mAh battery.
 The 5G-capable S10 also includes four cameras in the rear, offering a state-of-the-art smartphone camera experience.

 Optus offers the Galaxy S10 5G on 12, 24 or 36-month plans which can be bundled with your choice of postpaid plans.
 Below is a selection of published 24-month plans for the S10 5G on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest, and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products which may contain links to a referral partner.

 Samsung Galaxy Note 10+ 5G